Le temps du goût: A Hidden French Patisserie Café in Kyoto’s Ichijoji Neighborhood

 The display counter is lined with classic French-style baked goods like financiers, madeleines, pound cakes, and canelés.

 We parked our bikes and paused for a moment in front of the entrance.
-It was almost peacefully quiet — just the occasional car in the distance and the faint murmur of water from the canal.
-Early autumn sunlight poured over the trees along the Shirakawa Canal, their leaves slowly deepening into shades of red and gold.
+It was almost quiet enough to hear the occasional car in the distance and the faint murmur of water from the canal.
+Early autumn sunlight poured over the trees along the Shirakawa Canal, their leaves slowly deepening into reds and golds.
 For a second, it felt like opening the door might disturb something delicate.

-Inside, the entire right-hand side forms a long, continuous stretch of work counter and pastry display.
-Near the entrance you’ll find the checkout and pour-over coffee station; further in are the pastry displays and the open kitchen, subtly differentiated by varying tones of wood.
-The kitchen counter glows with a honey-like warmth that softens the cool gray-blue of the concrete walls, giving the whole space a gentle, understated warmth.
+Inside, the entire right-hand side runs as one continuous line of work counter and pastry display.
+Near the entrance, you’ll find the checkout and pour-over coffee station; further in are the pastry case and the open kitchen, quietly distinguished by subtle shifts in wood tone.
+The kitchen counter glows with a honey-like warmth that softens the cool gray-blue of the concrete walls, giving the whole space a gentle, understated ease.

 One detail that stands out: the interior design wasn’t handed off to a commercial firm.
 Instead, the owners worked closely with an architect friend, sketching plans by hand and refining them together.
-The exterior’s combination of exposed concrete and glass blocks keeps the aesthetic clean and minimal while allowing generous natural light to pour in.
-By day, the café feels bright and comfortable; in winter it’s filled with sunlight, and in summer it manages to stay airy rather than stuffy — much like the French pastries on display: simple at first glance, but full of thoughtful detail.
+The exterior’s combination of exposed concrete and glass blocks keeps the aesthetic clean and minimal while letting in generous natural light.
+By day, the café feels bright and comfortable; in winter it fills with sun, and in summer it stays airy rather than stuffy—much like the French pastries on display: simple at first glance, but full of thoughtful detail.

-There’s no defined line between the work counter and the display; visually, they flow seamlessly into one another.
-On the display, neat rows of plates and glass domes showcase an array of baked goods.
-Under the domes, financiers, madeleines, pound cakes, and canelés rest on dark wooden boards.
-The warm wood grain, paired with soft lighting, makes each pastry look especially inviting.
-In front of every item, there’s a black handwritten label in white ink — a clean, modest script that quietly underlines the café’s handmade, small-batch feel.
+There’s no clear divide between the work counter and the display; visually, they flow seamlessly into each other.
+Neat rows of plates and glass domes showcase an array of baked goods.
+Under the domes, financiers, madeleines, pound cakes, and canelés sit on dark wooden boards.
+Warm wood grain and soft lighting make each pastry look especially inviting.
+In front of every item is a black handwritten label in white ink—a clean, modest script that quietly reinforces the café’s handmade, small-batch feel.

-At the very back of the room sits a small bar counter.
-The long slab of solid wood used for the bar and work area originally came from a relative’s home, where it had been sitting unused for years.
-After sanding and oiling, it was given new life as one of the warmest focal points in the café.
-On top of the counter are glass jars and wicker baskets: jars filled with cookies, dried fruit, and sugar cubes; baskets holding house-made jams and fruit liqueurs.
-According to the owners, many of these glass jars and woven baskets were once part of their elders’ everyday kitchenware.
-Reusing them to hold ingredients and pastries naturally carries a quiet “taste of home” into the space.
+At the very back of the room is a small bar counter.
+The long slab of solid wood used for the bar and work area originally came from a relative’s home, where it had sat unused for years.
+After sanding and oiling, it was brought back to life as one of the café’s warmest focal points.
+On the counter are glass jars and wicker baskets: jars filled with cookies, dried fruit, and sugar cubes; baskets holding house-made jams and fruit liqueurs.
+According to the owners, many of the jars and woven baskets once belonged to their elders and were part of everyday kitchen life.
+Reused this way, they bring a quiet “taste of home” into the space.

 There are only a few seats: three at the bar, one round table for four, and two small tables for two